Student Travel Appeals

 Note: A change in employment (or work schedule) does not constitute an extenuating circumstances.

-Gather all supporting documentation to upload with our appeal.
-It’s highly recommended you provide supporting documentation whenever possible.
-Appeals submitted without supporting documentation may be delayed or denied.
-Documentation may include:
+Gather all supporting documentation to upload with your appeal.
+Appeals submitted without supporting documentation will be denied and cannot be resubmitted.

-- Official notification from registrar’s office showing the student meets the minimum eligibility requirements to travel.
+- Official notification from registrar’s office showing you met the minimum eligibility requirements to travel.

 - Medical documentation with signature from medical staff.